carlosdagos/blog/posts/2015-02-15-on-reversing-strings.markdown

 ## Chars, Multibyte strings, and Grapheme clusters

 So those last four bytes tell me something about a "f09fa494", since I got no idea what that is, [I google search it](https://www.google.com/search?q=f09fa494).
-Holy shit!
 It's my favorite emoji! 🤔!

 ### Back to `char`